nickgerace/nickgerace.dev/_posts/2020-02-06-thirty-minutes-with-kelsey-hightower.md

 You might feel pressure to "say exactly the right thing" in these scenarios, but do not take that upon yourself!

 Kelsey helped me realize that you don't have to figure out if you're *entirely* right or wrong with your opinions.
 While no one can invalidate your perspective, you need to balance that with recognizing that you cannot possibly experience someone else's perspective.
 That might be difficult to envision, so let's go over an example.

 Beyond just talking about code and tech, sometimes being an "ally" (using the corporatized version of the word) and "actively trying to help" folks from underrepresented groups may actually do more damage than good.

 For instance, I will never truly understand what it is like to experience "Blackness", so I should not dictate how anyone who experiences "Blackness" needs to be helped in tech.

-Empathizing with another person's experience is the first step in being an "ally".
-All of these things come to play and intersectionality is key, regardless of topic.
+Asking "what books to read", or "how to learn more to help", is not necessary nor encouraged since it can put more pressure on your teammates.
+Giving all your teammates a seat at the table is how you can be truly helpful.
+Empathy and intersectionality are certainly pillars of great team, but the actions that play out on top of that foundation are what really matter.

 The point is that we will never have the perspective from folks of varying identities and experiences, but we do have the power to share our own points of view while recognizing our own points of privilege.